clojurebridge-boston/track2-ciphers/docs/track2-functions.md

   (- (int c) ascii-a))
 ```
 Take a look at the function and make sure you understand what how it works.
 Try it on a few lowercase letters.
 Also note that we added a description of the function, a so-called doc-string.
-It is position after the function name and before the parameters. **To-do: add how we can look up doc-strings**
+It is position after the function name and before the parameters.
+You can look up the doc-string of a function using `(doc function-name)`.
+For instance, `(doc to-int)` prints out the doc-string for the `to-int` function.

 **Exercise:** write a reverse conversion function `to-char`, i.e. a function that takes a number between 0 and 25 (inclusive) and returns the corresponding lowercase letter.
 For instance, `(to-char 3)` should return `\d`.